 About Punishments

-Skinner’s box also experimented with positive or negative punishments, in which harmful or unsatisfying things were taken away or given as a result of “bad behavior.”
-For now, let’s just focus on the schedules of reinforcement.
+Skinner's Box also experimented with positive or negative punishments, in which harmful or unsatisfying things were taken away or given due to "bad behavior."
+For now, let's focus on the schedules of reinforcement.

 Schedules of Reinforcement

-We know that not every behavior has the same exact reinforcement, every single time.
-Think about tipping, either as a rideshare driver or a barista at a coffee shop.
-You may have a string of customers that tip you generously after you make conversation with them.
-At this point, you’re likely to make conversation with the next passenger, right?
+We know that not every behavior has the same reinforcement every single time.
+Think about tipping as a rideshare driver or a barista at a coffee shop.
+You may have a string of customers who tip you generously after conversing with them.
+At this point, you’re likely to converse with your next customer.
 But what happens if they don’t tip you after you have a conversation with them?
 What happens if you stay silent for one ride and get a big tip?

 Psychologists like Skinner wanted to know how quickly someone makes a behavior a habit after receiving reinforcement.
-(Aka, how many tips will it take for you to make conversation with passengers every time?)
-They also wanted to know how fast will a subject stop making conversation with passengers if you stop getting tips?
-If the rat pulls the lever and doesn’t get food, will they stop pulling the lever altogether?
+Aka, how many trips will it take for you to converse with passengers every time?
+They also wanted to know how fast a subject would stop conversing with passengers if you stopped getting tips.
+If the rat pulls the lever and doesn't get food, will they stop pulling the lever altogether?

-What he found is that there are multiple schedules of reinforcement, and they all yield different results.
-These schedules explain why your dog may not be responding to the treats you sometimes give him, or why gambling can be so addictive.
-Not all of these schedules are possible, and that’s okay, too.
+He found that there are multiple schedules of reinforcement, and they all yield different results.
+These schedules explain why your dog may not be responding to the treats you sometimes give him or why gambling can be so addictive.
+Not all of these schedules are possible, and that's okay, too.

 Continuous Reinforcement

-If you reinforce a behavior every single time, the response rate is medium and the extinction rate is fast.
-The behavior will be performed only when the reinforcement is needed.
+If you reinforce a behavior repeatedly, the response rate is medium, and the extinction rate is fast.
+The behavior will be performed only when reinforcement is needed.
 As soon as you stop reinforcing a behavior on this schedule, the behavior will not be performed.

 Fixed-Ratio Reinforcement